JSoon/little-brother-player/README.md

 Considering the rendering performance, this implementation manages to avoid triggerring all the stages but `Composite`.
 So we do almost everything that's essential at the first place.
 The process for live comment would be like following steps:

-1. Initial `n` pieces comment elements in the DOM for reuse with fixed positions along the Y axis of the video
+1. Initial `n` pieces comment elements in the DOM for reuse with fixed positions along the Y axis of the video.
-2. Bind `transitionend` event on the container of all comment elements to reset the positions of them
+2. Bind `transitionend` event on the container of all comment elements to reset the positions of them.
 3. Transform the comment element by a certain distance, which is typically the video width that is cached.
-So as long as the size of the video is not changed, it won't trigger the Layout of browser
+So as long as the size of the video is not changed, it won't trigger the Layout of browser.
 4. As the comments going, there will be no new DOM element being created and appended into the document.
 As a result, there will be no extra Javascript calculation, less Style, less Layout.
-The only updates are the innerHTML and styles of comments, which is not a problem at all with GPU acceleration
+The only updates are the innerHTML and styles of comments, which is not a problem at all with GPU acceleration.